 You will have been given written instructions about which of your usual medicines you should take before your operation.
 It is safe to take most drugs with a small sip of water, even if you are 'nil by mouth'.
-However, some drugs should not be taken, so please follow your instructions carefully.
+However, some drugs should not be taken, so please follow the specific instructions given to you at pre-admission clinic.
 If you are admitted to hospital the night before, the nurses on the ward will give you your medications.